dmgawel/jubal/README.md

 ## Disclaimer

-Jubal was originaly created in 2014 as a quick project for Academic Ministry "Maciejówka" (Wrocław, Poland).
-It was not activly developed since then but I've decided to open source it and let others make us of it.
+Jubal was originally created in 2014 as a quick project for Academic Ministry "Maciejówka" (Wrocław, Poland).
+It was not actively developed since then but I've decided to open source it and let others make us of it.
 More instructions and commits are coming.